zbsmilefactory/zbsmilefactory/docs/5_frontend_implementation/8_frontend_specifications/component-architecture.md

 ## Overview

-This document specifies the frontend architecture for the ZbInnovation platform.
+This document specifies the frontend architecture for the SmileFactory Platform.
 The architecture defines how the user interface components work together to create a seamless user experience across all platform features.

+> **📋 Design Specifications**: For complete visual design specifications, typography, colors, and component styling, refer to the [UI Design Guide](ui-design-guide.md) - the authoritative source for all design-related decisions.

 ## Platform Components